BluePigeonProject/blue-pigeon/README.md

 ## The Motivation | Birth of the Bird

+Establishing Command and Control and performing data exfiltration are key phases in the Cyber Kill Chain, but they often come with their complications and severe implications if done wrongly.
+In a Red Team operation, a misfired attempt could leave permanent traces in the network activity logs and raise alarm to the detection mechanisms.

-In some of our Red Teaming operations, we found ourselves in need of a way to exfiltrate data and communicate with the compromised host without having to go through the traditional channels (i.e. web, email, DNS).
+In some of our Red Teaming operations, we found ourselves in need of a way to exfiltrate data and communicate with the compromised host without having to go through the traditional channels (i.e., web, email, DNS).

-Without a good solution to address the need and in effort to expand our Red Team toolsets, we went on to explore around with various exfiltration ideas surrounding the wireless/radiocomms vector.
-As a result, Blue Pigeon was created.
+With few solutions available to address this need we explored various exfiltration ideas based on wireless/radio-comms vectors.
+As a result, Blue Pigeon was created to expand our Red Team toolset.

 ### How does Blue Pigeon work?

 Blue Pigeon runs as a foreground service within an Android mobile phone.
-When the Red Teamer/Malicious Insider deploys the phone into proximity of the compromised host (infected with Blue Dispatcher payload), Blue Pigeon will be able to serve as an exfiltration point and command relay proxy to a remote C2 server (a.k.a Blue Coop).
+When the Red Teamer/Malicious Insider deploys the phone into proximity to the compromised host (infected with Blue Dispatcher payload), Blue Pigeon will be able to serve as an exfiltration point and command relay proxy to a remote C2 server (a.k.a Blue Coop).

 <p align="center">
 <img src="/images/overview-chart.jpg">